AAASTRONAUT/Learning-frontend/README.md

-Here are all the websites that I created while learning frontend-development
+Here are all the initial short projects that I created during learning full-stack foundation.